DiogoR3/CppTopics/README.md

-C++ Console project with a few features like:
+Simple C++ Console project with a few features like:
 * Pointers
 * Dynamic Memory
 * Windows API